systragroup/quetzal-network-editor-doc/docs/microservice/01_osm_importer.md

 ## Extended cycleway

-The information about the bike network on the road link comme by default as 3 columns ["yes","no","shared"], if the option extended cycleway is choosen columns are added to give more information about the bike network.
+The information about the bike network on the road link comme by default as 3 columns ["yes","no","shared"], if the option **extended cycleway** is choosen columns are added to give more information about the bike network.

 ![Alt text](/microservice/extended_cycleway.png)

 ## Download the osm network

-When all the filter previously explained have been choosen, you click on download to create your road network.
+When all the filter previously explained have been choosen, you have to click on **download** to create your road network.

 ![Alt text](/microservice/download_osm.png)